Sanjay-KL/Road-accident-analysis/README.md

 9) Different road types with casualties.

-Using these insights stakeholders such as Traffic police, Road authorities can implement preventive strategies such as adding traffic signals in UN_Monitored roads, maintain road conditions, implementing speed limits in certain parts of roads to avoid more accidents and casualties.
+Using these insights stakeholders such as Traffic police, Road authorities can implement preventive strategies such as adding traffic signals in Un_Monitored roads, maintain road conditions, implementing speed limits in certain parts of roads to avoid more accidents and casualties.